If you have suffered a serious spinal cord injury contact a personal injury lawyer from Hare, Wynn, Newell & Newton, LLP today to discuss your case.

 During the treatment process, you should save all of your medical bills and document treatment costs.
 Also, keep records of lost wages, any decreases in potential earnings, and any other types of financial losses you may be experiencing related to your SCI.

-You will then need to speak with our Lexington expert spinal cord injury lawyers.
+You will then need to speak with our personal injury lawyers in Lexington, KY.

 Symptoms of a Spinal Cord Injury